exot/daniel.kxpq.de/src/pages/pensieve/pragmatic-power.md

 And even another thing can be oberserved for successful programming languages -- they are much more robust against the trends in mainstream programming.
-The main example here is Lisp, which has survived not because of much money and a small, very special purpose community (like Fortran).
+The main example here is Lisp, which has survived not because of much money and mainly doing old-code-maintenance (like Fortran[^1]).
 It has survived mostly because of its large pragmatic power for a lot of problem domains and for a lot of programmers.
 With that it was able to survive the AI winter in the eighties and the decline in the ninties, and gains more and more attraction today, with a vast number of dialects around (Common Lisp, Scheme, Clojure, Arc, ...)

+[^1]: Yes, this is a provocation, which is a pure exaggeration.
+However, it contains some truth.

 Note that programming languages designed by single persons may become programming languages designed by (quite large) groups of persons, and even commitees.
 This happened to Java, Perl, Python and